gallickgunner/Yune/README.md

 Yes, you are at the right place.
 You don't need to build this project or whatsoever.
 Just clone it as it is, compile the dependencies and create a VS or Codeblocks project linking the right dependencies and start coding.

  ---
 Right Now I haven't updated it to support build system like Cmake etc. If anybody still wants to compile it, I'll add some detailed steps soon.
-For now You can try the `.exe` file to check how it looks like.
+Will add a release soon.